olle/talk-query-response/README.md

 #### The Asimov collection

-Now, since our Query is published as a notification, and since we're not bound to a single reply, we can simply keep on consuming any Response sent back to the provided address.
+Since our query was published as a notification, we're not bound to a single reply.
+We can keep on consuming any number of responses that are sent to the address we published.

     response: library/books.sci-fi#42
     body: